skellis46/slipbox/Jacobs - from tech critique to ways of living.md

 # Jacobs - from tech critique to ways of living

 This is an article by the humanities professor Alan Jacobs written for The New Atlantis.
 In it Jacobs discusses the [[standard critique of technology]] and how he has used it to make a case for rejecting walled gardens online for digital commons of the open web.
-He desribes, however, how the SCT is powerless "to slow our technosocial momentum, much less to alter its direction"[@jacobs-2021-tech p.26].
+He describes, however, how the SCT is powerless "to slow our technosocial momentum, much less to alter its direction"[@jacobs-2021-tech p.26].

 He discusses the rise of [[Postman's technopoly]], the progress of which has been made inevitable by three global capitalist trends: Moore's Law, lithium mining and the spread of wireless telecommunications networks.
 He describes how [[technopoly in the west deploys carrots rather than sticks]] -- the key carrot being advertising -- and Kingsnorth's conception of the [[human industrial economy]] which considers the technopoly in relation to the entire natural world.
 One such way to conceive of our changing relationship to the natural world is through [[Gerd-Günter Voß's three conducts of life]].
 He discusses the important role Heidegger has in the [[standard critique of technology]], [[Heidegger's standing reserve]] and, of course, [[gestell and enframing]].